 A field guide to LinkedIn intent signals

-The 13 signal strategies Funkel watches for, what each one actually predicts, and which combinations produce the highest reply rates.
+The LinkedIn signal sources Funkel watches for, what each one actually predicts, and which combinations are worth testing first.

 Most outbound tools sell “intent” like it’s one thing.
 It is not.
-There are at least a dozen kinds of signal a buyer leaves on LinkedIn, and they vary wildly in what they actually predict.
+Buyers leave different kinds of signal on LinkedIn, and those signals vary wildly in what they actually predict.
 The job change is loud and public.
 The competitor-pain post is quiet and almost private.
 Both can land you a meeting.
 Most of the time, only one is the right shot.

-This is the working list.
-We run thirteen distinct signal strategies in production today.
+This is the current working list.
+Funkel runs configurable signal sources in production today.
 Some are simple search filters.
 Some collect engagement on specific posts.
 A few are uglier than they read.

 The role-change family

-recent_job_changes and recently_changed_jobs (same implementation, two names that survive in customer configs) look for profiles whose role matches your ICP titles and started in the last few weeks.
+recent_job_changes looks for profiles whose role matches your ICP titles and started in the last few weeks.
 The unspoken truth: LinkedIn does not give us a clean “changed jobs” event.
 We use the people search with title filters and reason about freshness from profile data.

-Reply rates here are reliably high (often 25%+ for tight ICPs) because the buyer is in a new context and is re-evaluating their stack.
+Reply rates on this signal hold up well because the buyer is in a new context and is re-evaluating their stack.
 The catch: every other outbound tool is also pinging them.
 By month three in their new role, the signal goes cold.

 The keyword family